". . . to further the study of Natural History in all its branches"

 Activities

-Here is our Club Program for May to October 2024.
+Here is our current Club Program of meetings, excursions and events.
 Click here

 Monthly meeting

-The Ringwood Field Naturalists Club has a meeting every month of the year, where members come together to share and learn about Natural History.
+The Ringwood Field Naturalists Club holds a meeting each month of the year, where members come together to share and learn about Natural History.

 The focus of our meeting is a talk by a guest speaker or one of our own members on a topic of Natural History.
 Recent topics have included "Inter-tidal invertebrates", "Nature of Portland", "Birdwatching and nature of Christmas Island", "A Naturalist's view of Tasmania" and "The Helmeted Honeyeater recovery program".
 We also have displays of members' photographs, exhibits and sightings of interest.